raffaellavinzio/fsndcapstone/README.md

 # Casting Agency API

 The Casting Agency API models a company that is responsible for creating movies and managing and assigning actors to those movies.
-The API endoints require specific authorization for access by three roles: Casting Assistant, Casting Director and Casting Producer.
+The API endoints require specific authorization permissions for access by three roles defined with varying privileges: Casting Assistant, Casting Director and Casting Producer.

 ## Getting Started